 The current main route to provide risk management awareness is the e-learning package for managers, accessed via the internet.
+This is currently being reviewed / updated and moved to the Council's learning pool.

-5.2 Information on the Council's approach to risk management is available via the BCC website.
+- 5.2 Information on the Council's approach to risk management is available via the BCC website.
 Additional information is attached to the risk management page on the intranet, to support staff in using risk management in their day to day role.
-Advice, support and guidance are provided by Birmingham Audit as requested.

-5.3 Service managers are asked about their risk management arrangements as part of routine audit work.
-In addition the mandatory Public Sector Internal Audit Standards include a requirement with regard to risk management.

-5.4 Risk management is also covered within the Annual Governance Statement.
+Advice, support and guidance are provided by Birmingham Audit as requested. - 5.3 Service managers are asked about their risk management arrangements as part of routine audit work.
+In addition the mandatory Public Sector Internal Audit Standards include a requirement with regard to risk management. - 5.4 Risk management is also covered within the Annual Governance Statement.